Istria (Istra) Wine Region

 Styles range from:

-- •Light and stainless-steel–fermented
+- •Light, stainless-steel-fermented styles

 - •Textured, oak-aged versions

-- •Extended skin-contact (orange wines)
+- •Extended skin-contact (orange) wines

 Teran